Choline Deficiency Make Your Histamine Intolerance Worse

 Since choline is every cell of our bodies, symptoms can be extremely varied.
 One of key symptoms is increased fat in the liver.

 How do you know if you have a “fatty liver”?
-The best way to find out is to make sure that you have a Comprehensive Metabolic Panel either done by your doctor or through functional medicine practitioner.
-See my Integrative Testing to learn more about labs that go beyond what your doctor recommends.
+The best way to find out is to make sure that you have a Comprehensive Metabolic Panel that looks your liver enzymes either done by your doctor or through functional medicine practitioner.

 Other Symptoms of Choline Deficiency